-The Intellis™ SCS device integrates SureScan™ MRI technology, providing MRI access anywhere in the body with normal operating mode power settings.
+Both the Intellis™ and Vanta™ SCS devices integrate SureScan™ MRI technology, providing MRI access anywhere in the body with normal operating mode power settings.
 Other neurostimulators may restrict the allowed MRI power or scan location, preventing imaging on your shoulders or vital organs in your torso.

-The Intellis™ device gives you the broadest access to MRI, the same unrestricted MRI access as nonimplanted patients.†
+These devices give you broad access to MRI, the same unrestricted MRI access as nonimplanted patients.†

 If your system features Medtronic SureScan™ MRI technology, you may be able to have an MRI on any part of your body or a head-only scan.
 Your pain specialist can easily determine if you can safely undergo the type of MRI scan prescribed.†

-Note: Be sure to recharge your neurostimulator before your MRI appointment.
+Note: Be sure to recharge your neurostimulator before your MRI appointment (if needed).
 This will help avoid any unnecessary delays.

 Before you enter the room with the MRI scanner, put your neurostimulation system in MRI Mode.
 This turns off the stimulation.
 You will see In MRI Mode on your therapy programmer screen.
 Show this screen to the MRI clinician.

 To activate MRI Mode, refer to the user guide that corresponds to your implanted neurostimulation system.
 These guides also provide instructions for turning stimulation back on after the MRI scan.

 If your doctor or MRI technologist is unsure if your Medtronic neurostimulation system is MRI safe, show him or her your Medtronic patient ID card.
 It includes the model number of your neurostimulator as well as a website that provides guidelines for safely conducting an MRI with that type of system.